 Mining and quarrying statistics - NACE Rev. 2

-The mining and quarrying sector employed 413 000 people in the EU in 2017.
+The mining and quarrying sector employed over 392 000 people in the EU in 2019.

 This article presents an overview of statistics for European Union (EU) mining and quarrying, covering NACE Rev. 2 Section B. It belongs to a set of statistical articles on 'Business economy by sector' .

 The wage-adjusted labour productivity ratio combines apparent labour productivity and average personnel costs and shows the extent to which value added per person employed covers average personnel costs per employee.
-Due to the high productivity and only slightly elevated average personnel costs, the EU-27’s mining and quarrying sector in 2017 had a wage-adjusted labour productivity ratio of 260 %, which was the third highest ratio across any of the NACE sections within the non-financial business economy.
+Due to the high productivity and only slightly elevated average personnel costs, the EU’s mining and quarrying sector in 2019 had a wage-adjusted labour productivity ratio of 221.8 %, which was the third highest ratio across the NACE sections within the non-financial business economy.

-Poland recorded the highest share (22.8 %) of EU-27 value added within the mining and quarrying sector in 2017.
-The Netherlands, as well as Germany and Sweden, were also relatively large producers within the EU in value added terms.
-The Polish mining and quarrying employment of more than 137 500 persons was equivalent to one third (33.3 %) of the EU-27 total, and was followed by the Germany (12.7 %) and Romania (9.1 %).
-The five largest Member States in the mining and quarrying sector accounted for a share of EU-27 value added that was less than the non-financial business economy as a whole, while in terms of employment it was in line with the non-financial business economy as a whole (see Figure 3).
+Poland recorded the highest share (22.8 %) of EU value added within the mining and quarrying sector in 2019.
+The Netherlands, as well as Germany, were also relatively large producers within the EU in value added terms.
+The Polish mining and quarrying employment of almost 150 000 persons was equivalent to more than one third (38.1 %) of the EU total, and was followed by Germany (10.1 %), Romania (6.3 %) and Czechia (6.2 %).
+The five largest Member States in the mining and quarrying sector accounted for a share of EU value added that was lower than the non-financial business economy as a whole, while in terms of employment it was in line with the non-financial business economy as a whole (see Figure 3).

-The relative significance of the mining and quarrying sector across the EU Member States tended to be highest among those countries specialised in the extraction of fossil fuels: these figures were closely linked to the geological distribution of fossil fuel deposits which were scarce or non-existent in many of the Member States.
-Bulgaria recorded the highest ratio in mining of metal ores while Denmark was the most specialised in the extraction of crude petroleum and natural gas (as shown in Table 3).
+The relative significance of the mining and quarrying sector across the EU Member States tended to be highest among those countries specialised in the extraction of fossil fuels: these figures were closely linked to the geological distribution of fossil fuel deposits, which were scarce or non-existent in many of the Member States.
+Bulgaria recorded the highest ratio in mining of metal ores, while the Netherlands was the most specialised in the extraction of crude petroleum and natural gas.

-These various specialisations are reflected in the derived indicators shown in Table 4b.
-For example, Member States with a high degree of specialisation in the extraction of crude petroleum and natural gas recorded high apparent labour productivity for mining and quarrying as a whole, as can be seen for the Netherlands, Denmark and Sweden.
+These various specialisations are reflected in the derived indicators.
+For example, Member States with a high degree of specialisation in the extraction of crude petroleum and natural gas recorded high apparent labour productivity for mining and quarrying as a whole, as can be seen for the Netherlands.

 Size class analysis

-The enterprise size structure of the EU-27’s mining and quarrying sector would appear to be dominated by large enterprises (employing 250 or more persons) — almost two thirds (64.6 %) of sectoral value added was generated by less than 200 large enterprises and these also employed two thirds (60.6 %) of the total number of persons employed in 2017.
+The enterprise size structure of the EU’s mining and quarrying sector would appear to be dominated by large enterprises (employing 250 or more persons) — more than half (59.0 %) of sectoral value added was generated by less than 200 large enterprises and these also employed almost two thirds (59.6 %) of the total number of persons employed in 2019.

-However, this overall situation for mining and quarrying is a combination of different structures in the subsectors within the EU-27.
-Some activities are particularly concentrated in only a few locations and characterised by a high dominance of large enterprises: for mining of coal and lignite they contributed 98.6 % of value added in 2016, while for the mining support service activities they contributed 47.0 % .
-On the other hand, in other mining and quarrying, SMEs (employing fewer than 250 persons) accounted for almost 80.0 % (data for 2017).
+However, this overall situation for mining and quarrying is a combination of different structures in the subsectors within the EU.
+Some activities are particularly concentrated in only a few locations and characterised by a high dominance of large enterprises: for extraction of crude petroleum and natural gas they contributed 60.5 % of value added, while for other mining and quarrying they contributed 24.6 %.
+In this last sector SMEs (employing fewer than 250 persons) accounted for 75.4 % of the persons employed.